 - Requirements for Deposits and Disbursements

-Entity financial officers must report to Fiscal Service, in advance, all deposits totaling $50 million or more in a single transaction or in multiple transactions of a common nature by (ALC).
+Entity financial officers must report to Fiscal Service, in advance, all estimated deposits totaling $50 million or more in a single transaction or in multiple transactions of a common nature by ALC.

 For deposits and disbursements between $50 million and $500 million, Fiscal Service requires that entities report LDNs a minimum of two business days in advance of the settlement date.
 For deposits and disbursements of $500 million or more, Fiscal Service requires that entities report LDNs a minimum of five business days in advance of the settlement date.
+Often entities do not have exact amounts; however, a close estimate is acceptable and can be updated when a more accurate amount is determined.
 Intra-agency transfers to be processed via the Intra-governmental Payments and Collections (IPAC) system are not subject to LDN requirements.

-If specific deposit or disbursement information is not final, entities must inform Fiscal Service daily as soon as possible, but no later than 8:30 a.m.
+If specific deposit or disbursement information is not final, entities must inform Fiscal Service daily by 7:30 a.m.
 Eastern Time on the transaction settlement date, of the approximate amount and approximate deposit or disbursement date.
 An entity must establish an internal process for purposes of informing its financial officers of upcoming LDN disbursements or deposits.
 This process must build in enough advance notice to the entity's financial officers that they can comply with the two- and five-business day minimum timeframes required (as described in the preceding paragraph) for providing the necessary LDN information to Treasury, which Treasury needs for forecasting purposes.